 6. Market Your Business

-Pawn shops can be an exciting industry, and a profitable business venture for those who invest the necessary time and resources.
+Owning a pawn shop can be an exciting, profitable business venture for those who invest the necessary time and resources.
 A business loan can help you start a pawn shop or allow you to grow your existing operations.
-Take the first step toward making the most of this business opportunity by applying for a small business loan today!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.